Need a Tow? Call: (301) 540-1600

 How To Know When It’s Time To Tow

 You should call a towing company vs. insurance in many situations.
 For the most part, you should only use roadside in an emergency.
-If you purchase roadside assistance from your insurance provider and call multiple times a year, this shows you as a risky customer.
+Why?
+Well, if you purchase roadside assistance from your insurance provider and call multiple times a year, this shows you as a risky customer.
 Be cautious and wise about when and how to use roadside assistance.

 It’s also important to note that roadside assistance pertains to the owner of the vehicle only.
 In other words, if you’re driving with your friend, and they get a flat tire, roadside assistance would not cover them simply because you’re present.

 What to Do if Your Car Breaks Down on the Road

 Nobody wants to experience a breakdown.
 However, most people will find themselves in this situation at some point or another.

 Your vehicle breaking down in the middle of the road sounds frustrating and scary.
 If you know what to do and how to stay safe while waiting for a tow truck, you’ll handle the situation better.